+C Т T (A 4: 1 T 421 2 C 41 144 4 41

 of (Article L421-2 of the written response to the

 the case.
 The VKI may also Consumer petition;

--

 turn Code). only after this may the

 to of a German financial The associations judgment

 company which covers all mentioned in phase begin.

 costs Article L. 421-1 and

 in the event of the action organisations

 failing able to provide proof of

 or, where it is successful, their

 receives 30% of the inclusion on the list

+published in the

-compensation as a published in the
+compensation as a

 contingency Official Journal of the

 fee.
 European

 This type of proceedings also Communities in

 allows matters of law and of application of

 fact Article 4 of Directive

 that are common to several 98/27/EC of

 actions to be settled once and the European Parliament

 for and of the

 all, in the context of a model Council on injunctions for

 case. the

 The Austrian Supreme Court protection of consumers'

 has interests

 deemed that such may bring an action before

 proceedings are a civil

 legal, provided that the court to stop or prohibit

 grounds any illegal

 for all of the individual action in respect of the

 actions provisions

 are the same. transposing the Directives

 - Injunction proceedings : mentioned in Article 1 of

-the

-Associations may take an
+Associations may take an the

 action aforementioned Directive.

 to have abusive clauses The judge may order, on

 removed, these

 where EU legislation has grounds, where

 been breached, or in the case appropriate subject

 of to a fine, the deletion of an

 conduct contrary to illegal or

 competition abusive clause in any

 law (e.g., unethical or contract or

 misleading standard contract offered

 advertising). to, or

+intended for, the

-Before referring the matter to intended for, the
+Before referring the matter to ,

 the consumer.
 (Article

 court, the plaintiffs must call L421-6 of the Consumer

-court, the planting must can L721-0 01 the Consumer

-Г G 1) 1 1
+T T 0.1)

 on Code).

-the comp pany to cease its Such action is possible
+the company to cease its Such action is possible

 illegal notwithstanding the

 activities. existence of any

 established individual or

 collective

 damage.

 Abusive clauses must be

 in force at

 the time the writ is issued

 (preventive/deterrent

 aspect of

 action)

+b) Intermedian in simil

 b) Intervention in civil

 actions:

-The associations mentioned in
+The associations

 mentioned in

 Article L. 421-1 may

 institute

 proceedings in civil courts

 and, in

 particular, request the

+particular, request the

 application of

 the measures provided for

 in Article

 L. 421-2, where the initial

-annlication sime to re

 application aims to repair

 damage

 suffered by one or more

 consumers

 due to events not

 constituting a

 criminal offence.
 (Article

 L 421-7 of

 the Consumer Code).

 - Representative actions:

 Where

+several consumers,

 identified as

 natural persons, have

 suffered

 individual damages caused

 by the

 same business act and

 which have a

 common origin, any

 common origin, any